 - Terry used the board that had been duct-taped as a guide for the new base.

 - Once the new base was cut, I used my kitchen electric knife to cut the notches in the foam to match those on the back of the base.

 - I wrapped the foam and base with batting and secured everything with my trusty staple gun.
 Here’s a little video showing one way to wrap the batting around the corners to avoid big bunching.
 After you’ve secured the batting with your staple gun, you can trim away the excess.

-- Since I wanted to embroider a vine pattern on the cushion, I used my trusty white chalk mark the outline on the fabric showing the bottom of cushion as I wanted the vine to extend down the sides.
+- Since I wanted to embroider a vine pattern on the cushion, I used my trusty white chalk to mark the outline on the fabric showing the bottom of the cushion as I wanted the vine to extend down the sides.
 This let me know the area I had available to embroider.

 - Then I used my chalk again to draw a vine pattern on the linen.